taichi-dev/taichi_benchmark/README.md

 * **State-of-the-art baselines**
 Compare with well-performed baselines can help Taichi to get aware of further optimization opportunities.
-* **Reproducible Results**
+* **Reproducible results**
 Tests can be reproduced with the `plot_benchmark.py` script under each subdirectory.
 * **Easy-to-read coding style**
-Elegant coding styles and high performance are equally important.
-Through comparisons between Taichi and manually optimized code can help to understand Taichi's optimization techniques.
+Elegant coding style and high performance are equally important.
+Through comparisons between Taichi and manually optimized code, users can have a better understanding of Taichi's optimization techniques.

 <!-- Items -->
 <!-- ## Benchmark Items -->